dfinity/portal/style-guide.md

 ## Numbered lists
 The following numbered list format and standards should be followed:
 - Numbered lists should be used to outline architecture steps that describe what happens within the backend or frontend of a tool or service, where it does not describe steps that a user interacts with directly.
-    - For example, steps that detail how a service interacts with a client application should be explained using a numbered list, where as steps detailing how a user can interact with the client application should be listed as guide or tutorial steps that use the correct heading sizes and format.
+    - For example, steps that detail how a service interacts with a client application should be explained using a numbered list, whereas steps detailing how a user can interact with the client application should be listed as guide or tutorial steps that use the correct heading sizes and format.
 - Numbered lists should also be used when presenting a list of questions to the reader to provoke their thoughts.
 For example:
     1. Which WebAssembly (Wasm) code is being executed for a canister?
     2. The canisters are normally written in a higher-level language, such as Motoko or Rust, and not directly in Wasm.
 The second question is then: is the Wasm that’s running really the result of compiling the purported source code?